 While many studies have been done around IC and its often companion condition, IBS, very few studies have been done looking at how childhood bladder symptoms predict or affect patients in adulthood.
 But, that is slowly changing.

 So, if bowel dysfunction symptoms in childhood can predict IBS symptoms in adulthood, could the same hold true for IC?
-Quite possibly.
-The two conditions are very overlapped and very similar in not having definitive etiologies or diagnostic tests.
+This research study suggests that it can.
+The two conditions overlap and are very similar in not having definitive etiologies or diagnostic tests.
 Their treatments both vary based on the individual patient, and they both are affected by diet.
 The bowel and bladder are physically close as well, but even more importantly, their nerves are nearly intertwined.(3)

 - Dorian RC, et. al. Childhood bladder and bowel dysfunction predicts irritable bowel syndrome phenotype in adult interstitial cystitis/bladder pain syndrome patients.
 Can Urol Assoc J. 2017 Aug.
 Volume 11, No. 8. (abstract)